Tips on Staging a Home for a Quick Sale

 5. Float the Furniture

 You don’t have to go broke staging your house with completely new or original furniture.
 Applying a keen eye, creativity and a bit of finesse can elevate your existing pieces with strategic placements.
 Floating furniture is one easy way to make your space seem bigger and improve its flow at the same time.
-To "float furniture" means to place it away from the walls in a way creates natural focal points and optimizes the pathways of your room.
+To "float furniture" means to position it away from walls in a way that creates natural focal points and pathways through your room.
 Here are some benefits of floating furniture:

-- It divides a room, which is particularly useful if you have a large room that has several purposes, e.g., a living room and dining room with no partition between them
+• It divides a room, which is particularly useful if you have a large room that has several purposes (for example, a living room and dining room with no partition between them).

-- It makes a room more intimate for times when you're sitting down and chatting with guests
+• It makes a room cozier for times when you're sitting down and chatting with guests.

-Use your instinct as you arrange the furniture in your main areas.
-How can the shape of the furniture compliment the room?
-Can you create a focal point in the room — such as a piece of art or a window with a view — and arrange furniture in such a way as to benefit the flow of traffic?
+You don’t need to be an interior designer to float furniture — use your instincts as you arrange your largest pieces.
+How can the shape of the furniture complement the room?
+Can you create a focal point with a piece of art or a window with a view and arrange furniture in a way that benefits the flow of traffic?

 6. Make the Lighting Inviting

-Ample lighting is the easiest way to open up a space and make it feel inviting.
-Sweep curtains aside and open the blinds to let as much natural light in as possible.
+A simple adjustment to the lighting in your space can make a space feel twice as inviting.
+It can be as quick as sweeping the curtains aside or opening the blinds to let as much natural light in as possible.
 (To that end, try to schedule viewings of your house during hours with maximum sunlight.)
-You’ll also want to place lamps in areas without overhead lighting and replace old bulbs with higher-wattage alternatives.
-Use warm, inviting incandescent or energy-friendly compact fluorescent bulbs in your primary showrooms; bright fluorescent lights for your attic and basement; LED bulbs for directional lighting and halogen bulbs beneath cabinets and in other compact, dark spaces.
+For an extra touch, you can also place lamps in areas without overhead lighting and swap old bulbs out for higher-wattage alternatives.
+Use warm, inviting incandescent or energy-friendly compact fluorescent bulbs in your primary showrooms; bright fluorescent lights for your attic and basement; LED bulbs for directional lighting; and halogen bulbs beneath cabinets and in compact, dark spaces.

 Almost any room can benefit from some greenery.
 Plants help purify the air and add a burst of color that can bring a room to life, whether it’s a corner Dracaena or a hanging fern.
 You can also lay out a wooden bowl full of fresh fruit in your kitchen, and a vase full of colorful flowers on the coffee table in your living room.
 If you have a small home and are struggling to find a spot to stash any miscellaneous items out of view, check out our guide on living room storage hacks to see how you can make a chic ottoman or wicker basket double as storage.